The Best Onboarding Software for SaaS Companies

 In this example, Ahrefs uses a tooltip to point out a secondary product feature to a user who’s been on the platform for several months already.

 Onboarding software is also sometimes used by hiring managers to train new staff.
-This is especially true if your product is complicated and the new hire is in a customer-facing role which requires them to explain those complexities to users.
+This is especially true if your product is complicated and the new hire is in a customer-facing role that requires them to explain those complexities to users.

 Taking some time to make an employee onboarding solution part of your hiring process can pay off longer-term — think higher rates of employee engagement and fewer team members churning.